rsarkar15/CalcuLATER/README.md

 # Calculator
-A simple calculator app I created
+A simple calculator app I created.
+More visually appealing than the standard calc